niyoj/js_world/02-lexical-structure/overview.md

 true    //boolean
 null    //absence of an object
 ````
+More would be covered on (Chapter 3)[https://github.com/niyoj/js_world/master/03-types-values-and-variables]
 # Identfiers and Reserved Words
-- Identifiers are the names that are used to name the constants, variables, functions, properties or used to porvide labels for looping statements.
+- Identifiers are the names that are used to name the constants, variables, functions, properties or used to provide labels for looping statements.
 - A JavaScript identifier must start from a letter, an underscore (_), or a dollar sign ($).
 - Subsequent characters can be letters, underscore, digits, or a dollar sign.
 - Reserved words are the words that has some meaning already associated with the programming language and are the part of the programming language.